 Competition is tough.
 A sporting contest brings together people with different natural gifts, different levels of conditioning, and different degrees of coaching.
 You get no sympathy for having to compete against a bigger, stronger, or faster competitor.
 You enter a contest as ready as you can be, and you perform the best that you can.

 That’s not to say that serious athletes are apathetic competitors.
-Very, very, few serious athletes enter competitions to participate only.
+Very few serious athletes enter competitions to participate only.
 Many want to win, and the rest want to at least perform well.

 To be ready for serious competition, generally speaking, requires constant practice.
-Serious athletes practice daily, and if not that, they practice just about every day.
+Serious athletes practice daily, and if not that, they practice just about every day and cardio is a common part of their workouts.
 That’s how they raise their capacity to compete at high levels.

 In peak form, when I was a competitive runner, I would warm-up running 6:30 minute-per-mile pace, and that speed felt effortless.
 I had to do cardio every day to achieve that level of fitness.

 There are risks that go along with training every day.
 But it’s a risk that serious athletes usually have to accept.

 Health seekers—no need to do cardio everyday

 These people don’t have to do cardio every day.
 They should instead focus on getting a certain amount of exercise per week.